List

 Scenes

 Gamefic plots use scenes to handle player interactions.
-Player characters participate in one or more scenes every game turn.
+Player characters participate in one scene per game turn.

 How Scenes Work

 Each scene has a start and a finish.
-The start is executed either at the beginning of the turn or whenever the scene is cued (see the “prepare and cue” section).
-The finish executes after the game engine receives player input.
+The start is executed at the beginning of the turn.
+The finish is executed after the game engine receives player input.

-The scene’s finish is typically responsible for processing player input.
-In a text adventure, for example, the default scene will treat the input as a command to be performed by the player’s character.
+The scene’s finish is typically responsible for processing the input.
+In a traditional text adventure, for example, the default scene’s finish will treat the input as a command to be performed by the player’s character.

 Scene Types